itdxer/neupy/site/2015/07/04/boston_house_prices_dataset.rst

     </table>

 The results are good for the first network implementation.
-There are a lot of things which we can do to improve network results, but we will discuss them in an another tutorial.
+There are a lot of things which we can do to improve network results, but we will discuss them in an another article.

 .. author:: default
 .. categories:: none